charlesknipp/DynamicMacroeconomics.jl/README.md

 ## Closing Remarks

-- Models only support one lead and one lag as of now.
-- Solving the first order perturbation is not guaranteed to work right now.
+- Models support general offsets, but first order perturbation does not handle it just yet.
 - I plan on removing the `ComponentArrays.jl` dependency since it may have some odd type conversions.
 - Yes, I know the docs are broken and it will get fixed as soon as I can solve models consistently.